TL;DR

 - TL;DR

-- What is a social listening strategy (and why it matters now)
+- What is a social listening strategy?

 - Building your social listening system: Tools, workflow, and ownership